AbdelStark/nostringer-rs/README.md

 ## Key Features

 - **Unlinkable**: Signatures hide the signer's identity.
 Two signatures from the same signer cannot be linked cryptographically.
+- **Linkable Option**: The BLSAG variant provides linkability through key images to detect when the same key is used multiple times, while still preserving anonymity within the ring.
 - **Fast**: Implemented in Rust, leveraging efficient and audited cryptographic primitives from the RustCrypto ecosystem (`k256`, `sha2`).
 - **Optimized API**: Provides both hex-string based API and a more efficient binary API that avoids serialization/deserialization overhead.
 - **Nostr Key Compatibility**: Directly supports standard Nostr key formats (hex strings):